Cyclone1070/docsreader/src/tailwind/markdown/docs/font-weight.md

 Use utilities like `font-thin` and `font-bold` to set the font weight of an element:

-font-light

-The quick brown fox jumps over the lazy dog.

-font-normal

-The quick brown fox jumps over the lazy dog.

-font-medium

-The quick brown fox jumps over the lazy dog.

-font-semibold

-The quick brown fox jumps over the lazy dog.

-font-bold

-The quick brown fox jumps over the lazy dog.

 ```
 <p class="font-light ...">The quick brown fox ...</p><p class="font-normal ...">The quick brown fox ...</p><p class="font-medium ...">The quick brown fox ...</p><p class="font-semibold ...">The quick brown fox ...</p><p class="font-bold ...">The quick brown fox ...</p>
 ```